redwoodjs/redwood/docs/docs/docker.md

 This step installs all your project's dependencies—production and dev.
 Since we use multi-stage builds, your production images won't pay for the dev dependencies installed in this step.
-The build stages need the dev dependnecies.
+The build stages need the dev dependencies.

 This step is a bit more involved than the others.
 It uses a [cache mount](https://docs.docker.com/build/cache/#use-your-package-manager-wisely).